-writing a thesis/final paper/final report writing a paper or creating an artistic work participating in fieldwork or an excursion carrying out a research assignment

-Page 3 of 17 v1819.4

-^{1.} The framework document Leids universitair register opleidingen [Leiden Register of Study Programmes] can be found at the following website: http://medewerkers.leidenuniv.nl/onderwijs/beleid-regelgeving/leids-register.html.

-- completing an internship, or

-participating in another educational activity aimed at acquiring particular skills t.
+Course and Examination Regulations

+t.
+Portfolio: a monitoring and assessment file that makes it possible for students to (1) demonstrate that they have attained a sufficient level of academic education to be awarded the degree; (2) record their personal process of academic learning during the programme; and (3) receive appropriate supervision and study advice; u.
+Practical: a practical assignment that contributes to an examination or final examination, as referred to in Article 7.13(2), (d), of the Act, that takes one of the following forms: writing a thesis/final paper/final report writing a paper or creating an artistic work, carrying out a literature study carrying out a research assignment participating in fieldwork or an excursion conducting experiments, carrying out a computer programming assignment, or participating in another educational activity aimed at acquiring particular skills v.
 Programme: the programme to which the OER relates: a coherent set of components aimed at achieving clearly defined objectives relating to the knowledge, understanding and skills that a graduate of the programme is expected to have acquired.
-Each programme is associated with a final examination;

-u.
-Programme Committee The programme committee of the programme established and appointed bij the faculty board in accordance with article 10.3c of the Act;

-v.
-Student: a person enrolled at Leiden University in order to follow the courses and/or sit the examinations and final examinations associated with the programme;
+Each programme is associated with a final examination; w.
+Programme Committee the programme committee of the programme established and appointed by the faculty board in accordance with article 10.3c of the Act; х.
+Student: a person enrolled at Leiden University in order to follow the courses and/or sit the examinations and final examinations of the programme; у.

-w.
 Working day: Monday to Friday, excluding the official public holidays and the compulsory closure days specified by the Executive Board;